 The HPCSA made a “preliminary finding” in August 2015.
 It found him guilty of unprofessional conduct by committing a “minor transgression”.

 Yet if the HPCSA had properly investigated Noakes’ comment, it might have noticed that many dietitians don’t say things that food companies don’t like.
-My experience of conventional dietitians over more than 30 years is that they trot out platitudes about “moderate” junk-food consumption and “balanced diets”.
+My experience of many conventional dietitians over more than 30 years is that most trot out platitudes about “moderate” junk-food consumption and “balanced diets”.

 Strydom, ADSA and the HPCSA have all resorted to semantic gymnastics when asked for explanations about why they are targeting Noakes.
 Strydom laid the complaint first in her personal capacity, but later told me in an email she would “prefer” I say she laid it as ADSA president.
 Any attempt to get clarification on her curious use of the verb “prefer” was stonewalled.